 Federal law provides a "Safe Harbor" situation so that recipients can ensure with greater certainty that they comply with their obligation to provide written translations in languages other than English.
-A "Safe Harbor" means that if a recipient provides written translation in certain circumstances, such action will be considered strong evidence of compliance with the recipient's written-translation obligations under Title VI.
+A "safe harbor" means that if a recipient provides written translation in certain circumstances, such action will be considered strong evidence of compliance with the recipient's written-translation obligations under Title VI.

 The failure to provide written translations under the circumstances does not mean there is non-compliance, but rather provides a guide for recipients that would like greater certainty of compliance than can be provided by a fact-intensive, four factor analysis.
-For example, even if a Safe Harbor is not used, if written translation of a certain document(s) would be so burdensome as to defeat the legitimate objectives of its program, it is not necessary.
+For example, even if a safe harbor is not used, if written translation of a certain document(s) would be so burdensome as to defeat the legitimate objectives of its program, it is not necessary.
 Other ways of providing meaningful access, such as effective oral interpretation of certain vital documents, might be acceptable under such circumstances.

-Strong evidence of compliance with the recipient's written translation obligations under "Safe Harbor" includes providing written translations of vital documents for each eligible LEP language group that constitutes 5% or 1,000, whichever is less, of the population of persons eligible to be served or likely to be affected or encountered.
+Strong evidence of compliance with the recipient's written-translation obligations under "safe harbor" includes providing written translations of vital documents for each eligible LEP language group eligible to be served or likely to be affected or encountered.
 Translation of other documents, if needed, can be provided orally.

-This "Safe Harbor" provision applies to the translation of written documents only.
+This "safe harbor" provision applies to the translation of written documents only.
 It does not affect the requirement to provide meaningful access to LEP individuals through competent oral interpreters where oral language services are needed and are reasonable.

-Given the small number of LEP language group members, the City of Saginaw's budget and number of staff, it is deemed that written translations of vital documents would be so burdensome as to defeat the legitimate objectives of our programs.
-It is more appropriate for the City of Saginaw to proceed with oral interpretation options for compliance with LEP regulations.
+Given the small number of LEP language group members, the City of Lathrup Village budget and number of staff, it is deemed that written translations of vital documents would be so burdensome as to defeat the legitimate objectives of our programs.
+It is more appropriate for the City of Lathrup Village to proceed with oral interpretation options for compliance with LEP regulations.